thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-website-platform.md

 estimated-scope: large
 improved-metric: community-engagement
 output-type: website
-skills: github-actions, s3, javascript, html, css, web-frameworks, tailwindcss
+skills: github-actions, s3, javascript, html, css, web-frameworks, css-frameworks
 ---

 The current website (thousandbrains.org) is hosted on WordPress.
 It has a number of drawbacks: